WaitrInc/client-certificate-auth-restify/README.md

 synopsis
 --------

-client-certificate-auth provides HTTP middleware for Node.js (in particular Connect/Express) to require that a valid, verifiable client SSL certificate is provided, and passes information about that certificate to a callback which must return `true` for the request to proceed; otherwise, the client is considered unauthorized and the request is aborted.
+client-certificate-auth-restify provides HTTP middleware for Node.js (in particular restify) to require that a valid, verifiable client SSL certificate is provided, and passes information about that certificate to a callback which must return `true` for the request to proceed; otherwise, the client is considered unauthorized and the request is aborted.